woodedlawn/awesome_retirement_portfolio_projector_tool/README.md

 All python packages can be installed via PIP in the command line.
 For the Alpaca API, you will need to create and account and set up an API key at [Alpaca](https://alpaca.markets/)

+Once you have your Alpaca Key and Alpaca Secret Key, make sure to include it as an ".env" file, following the example of the file "sample.env" included.

 ![Pre-rec Packages](images/install1.png)

 ---